jadilorenzo/obsidian-writing/Let There Be Light.md

 We had reached the final song of the "Let There Be Light" Christmas concert for over two thousand people.
 And for the first few bars, I was the only one singing.
 Countless hours had been poured into crafting the concert, but no one invested more time than the choir and orchestra director, Aaron Jackson.
+He taught the choir with precision, patience, persistence, and a unique sense of humor.
+But more than that, Aaron Jackson had joy.
+If the e

 Only one thing was lacking in the whole arrangement: Aaron Jackson's face was toward the choir, not the audience.
 His eyes flowed with an intense joy that electrified the choir.